 By Stephen J. Bigelow, Senior Technology Writer

 Identity management (IdM) is an integral part of business planning and policy, usually involving matters of regulatory compliance and business governance that must be weighed individually for every client.
 IdM is not an ideal fit for the client in every case today, but it may become more suitable as new trends develop.
-The first part of this Hot Spot Tutorial presents an
+The first part of this Hot Spot Tutorial presents an overview of identity management, its objectives and features and some of the technical requirements involved.
+The second installment examines IdM deployment considerations, practices and potential business opportunities for solution providers.
+This final chapter takes a closer look at identity management compliance and standards, along with identity management trends and alternatives.

 Identity management compliance and standards